matteoproietti1/AirBbB_Analysis/README.md

 <details>
     <summary>See the findings</summary>

-  After finding the three most expensive and cheapest neighbourhood, as we can see, there's a very high discrepancy between the two cities cities, with Milan having the highest average prices, twice as big compared to Rome.
+  After finding the three most expensive and cheapest neighbourhood, as we can see, there's a very high discrepancy between the two cities, with Milan having the highest average prices, twice as big compared to Rome.

 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/aba083e1-da27-408b-b4a1-80bc2186bdc1" alt="CheapExp" width="480">